JacobPaxton/data_science_notes/ds_notes.md

     * Looking at vertical distance of data and prediction from the trend line
         * Trying to minimize the **difference** in distance
     * May need polynomial trend line rather than linear... exploration decides it
+- Regression tends to work better on normal distributions

 ## Data Acquisition
 - pd.read_clipboard ----- VERY COOL store data from your clipboard